snixtho/hawf/README.md

 ```

 This is only a very basic example of how it works.
 The framework provides various convenient methods and tools to quickly create a complete client for your API.

+# Features
+- Quickly define your API endpoints into client code with a builder API.
+- Supports automatic JSON serialization.
+- Handles authentication and authorization of your endpoints.
+- Can handle rate limits on APIs